 Scuba Diving in the Philippines

 One of the best destinations in the Philippines when it comes to Diving in Puerto Galera.
-The reason why tourist visits Puerto Galera the most when it comes to diving is because theres a world class dive site located in this area.
-Scientist declared the Verde Island Passage as the Center of Marine Biodiversity in the World.
+The reason why tourist visits Puerto Galera the most when it comes to diving is that there’s a world-class dive site located in this area.
+Scientists declared the Verde Island Passage as the Center of Marine Biodiversity in the World.

 The Philippines has been a destination for divers from all over the world looking to discover the wonders of the ocean.
-With 7,107 individual islands that surrounds the Philippines, there’s a lot of choices for diving and to discover nature.
+With 7,107 individual islands that surround the Philippines, there’s a lot of choices for diving and to discover nature.
 When you go Scuba Diving in the Philippines you’ll get a wide array of things to look at like coral reefs and shipwrecks.

 Here you’ll find over 2,000 species of marine fish.
 More than 400 out of the 500 known coral species, and an incredibly colorful display of nature’s beauty.
-The Philippines is divided into 3 geographical areas, these are Luzon, Visayas and Mindanao.
+The Philippines is divided into 3 geographical areas, these are Luzon, Visayas, and Mindanao.

-All these regions offers premier destinations for divers with tropical environment and excellent underwater views.
-To top that all off, some of the highest rated dive sites are located right here in Puerto Galera.
+All these regions offer premier destinations for divers with a tropical environment and excellent underwater views.
+To top that all off, some of the highest-rated dive sites are located right here in Puerto Galera.

 Puerto Galera Dive Sites